Reproductive Health Impact Study: New Jersey

 New Jersey responded to the consequences of the domestic gag rule by providing robust state funding for reproductive and sexual health services.
 In December 2019, the state legislature approved an additional $9.5 million for entities that lost Title X funding.
 State funding has also made it possible for all of New Jersey's family planning providers to continue offering comprehensive, unbiased family planning services, including nondirective counseling and referrals.

-In March 2019, New Jersey was among 21 states that filed a lawsuit opposing the domestic gag rule.
 The New Jersey Family Planning League currently serves as the state’s Title X grantee and oversees the program.

 Publicly funded family planning in New Jersey